-As the Karnataka state goes to elections in next few months, we must ensure our wants and needs for Bengaluru city should communicate to the political parties seeking our votes.
+As the Karnataka state goes to elections in the next few months, we must ensure our wants and needs for Bengaluru city and should communicate to the political parties seeking our votes.

 We often miss out on talking beyond essential public goods in our needs; fire safety is never seen as a major concern.
 The need to bring this to the notice of contesting candidates and elected representatives and urge them to impose more stringent norms on an issue that costs many innocent lives.
 We must not be complacent about fire safety.